All Episodes

 There's no evidence in any way that anything was done, either purchase of explosives, even the sending of money.

-Uh, it was caught by the terrorists talking to one another.
+It was caught by the terrorists talking to one another.

 So this is one instance where intelligence was on the ball.

-Um their plan made no sense.
+Their plan made no sense.

-Uh the Lincoln Tunnel is below sea level.
+The Lincoln Tunnel is below sea level.

-The walls are below sea level.
+The Walls are below sea level.

 And if you were to blow up the Lincoln Tunnel, God forbid, you would not flood lower Manhattan.

-This was uh c well, now wait a minute.
+This was, wait a minute.

-It was the Holland Tunnel, wasn't it, that they were targeting.
+It was the Holland Tunnel, wasn't it, that they were targeting?

-Um who who got it wrong?
+Who got it wrong?

 You mean we were monitoring them in chat rooms?

-Uh uh what about their civil liberties?
+What about their civil liberties?

 Was there a warrant to monitor their chat room chats?

-On Open Line Friday and to uh London.
+On Open Line Friday and to London.

 Paul, I'm glad you called, sir.